hsheric0210/AntiForensic.NET/README.md

-# cisnerof :: Windows anti-forensics made easy
+# AntiForensic.NET :: Windows anti-forensics made easy

-This simple and lightweight utility will eliminate *all* logs from your computor.
+This simple and lightweight library and utility will help you eliminate *all* logs from your computor.

+Usage of this utility vary from just simply learning various anti-forensic technique to simply remove all usage traces from the PC to evade tracing.

+## Action

 Once executed, it will automatically erase: